Anahuac-Queretaro/Covid-Tracker/README.md

 docker compose build

 # lift the containers
-docker compose up -d
+docker compose --env-file app/.env up -d
 ```

-And done, you will have running django on `127.0.0.1:8000`
+And done, you will have running django on `localhost:8000`

 ### Develop
 To run django and python commands you'll have to enter the containers like this: